-Modern Standby is a new sleep mode in Windows 11 that helps your computer save power while still staying connected to the internet or your network.
-This works like your smartphone — your device can quickly “wake up” and still get notifications, emails, and alerts even when it’s sleeping.
+Modern Standby is a new sleep mode in Windows 11.
+It helps your computer save power while staying connected to the internet or your network.
+Think of it like your smartphone — your device can quickly “wake up” and still get notifications, emails, and alerts even when it’s sleeping.

-This guide will show you how to turn Modern Standby network connectivity on or off, so you can choose whether your device stays connected during sleep or saves more battery by disconnecting.
+This guide will show you how to turn Modern Standby network connectivity on or off.
+You can choose whether your device stays connected during sleep or saves more battery by disconnecting.

 What is Modern Standby Network Connectivity?

-- Connected state: Your device stays connected to WiFi or other networks during sleep, so you get updates and notifications instantly.
+Connected state: Your device stays connected to WiFi or other networks during sleep.
+You get updates and notifications right away.

-- Disconnected state: Your device turns off network connections during sleep, which can save battery but means no updates until you wake it up.
+Disconnected state: Your device turns off network connections during sleep.
+This can save battery but means no updates until you wake it up.

-- Managed by Windows: Windows decides when to keep the network on or off to balance notifications and battery life.
+Managed by Windows: Windows decides when to keep the network on or off.
+It balances notifications and battery life.

 How to Change Modern Standby Network Settings in Windows 11